top of page

 How can coastal communities on barrier islands adapt to the accelerating impacts of climate change?

-Using the CoAStal Community-lAnDscape Evolution (CASCADE) model, my research examines the complex interplay between natural coastal processes and human adaptation strategies on barrier islands, focusing on Hatteras and Topsail Islands in North Carolina.
+Using the CoAStal Community-lAnDscape Evolution (CASCADE) model, my research examines the complex interplay between natural coastal processes and human adaptation strategies on barrier islands, focusing on Hatteras Island in North Carolina.
 CASCADE integrates barrier evolution models, such as barrier3d and the BarrierR Inlet Environment (BRIE), to simulate impacts from sea-level rise and storm events on shoreface evolution and dune dynamics.
 It also incorporates human responses, like beach nourishment, roadway relocation, and dune construction, to assess pathways that could mitigate erosion and maintain habitability.

 This project is in its early stages, with future work expected to provide insights into how barrier island management can enhance resilience against climate-driven changes while balancing community needs.